Green’s Dictionary of Slang

 [US]Mad mag.
 Aug.
 8: How many times have I told you not to interrupt my hypnotic jags!

-11. the act of injecting oneself with a narcotic drug.
+11. the injection of a narcotic drug.

 [UK]S. McConville ‘Prison Language’ in Michaels & Ricks (1980) 526: Injection may be described as [...] a jag.